 People with weak immune systems, however, may develop serious health problems that will require serious medication and sometimes surgery.

-While antifungal medications are very effective at handling fungal infections, supplements like vitamins could also help to not only treat fungal infections but prevent them.
+While antifungal medications are very effective at handling fungal infections, supplements like vitamins could also help not only treat fungal infections but prevent them.

 Vitamins That Fight Fungal Infection

 Vitamin D is a fat-soluble vitamin that the body produces in response to sun exposure.
 The vitamin is also present in everyday foods and supplements.